Guardianship Q&A Series

 • Family conflicts can lead the clerk to appoint a neutral guardian if that better serves the parent’s interests.

-• Expect the court to require an accounting from the agent and, if a guardian of the estate is appointed, a bond and ongoing reports.
+• If a guardian of the estate is appointed, a bond and ongoing reports may be required.

 Conclusion

-Under North Carolina law, a family member may petition the Clerk of Superior Court to determine incapacity and request appointment of a guardian when a power of attorney is being misused and the adult cannot manage essential needs.
-The court first considers less restrictive remedies, including judicial review and control of the agent.
+Under North Carolina law, a family member may petition the Clerk of Superior Court to determine incompetence and request appointment of a guardian when a power of attorney is being misused and the adult cannot manage essential needs.
+The court first considers less restrictive alternatives.
 If guardianship is necessary, the clerk may appoint a suitable family member.
 Next step: file AOC-SP-200 with the Clerk of Superior Court in the adult’s county and ensure personal service at least 10 days before the hearing.

 Talk to a Guardianship Attorney